 What’s the most convenient and cost-effective way to buy large amounts of cryptocurrency?

-Bitcoin’s monumental performance in 2017, as well as the increasing coverage of digital coins in the mainstream media, have attracted traders of all shapes and sizes looking to break into the world of cryptocurrency.
+Bitcoin’s monumental performance in 2017, as well as the increasing coverage of digital coins in the mainstream media, has attracted traders of all shapes and sizes looking to break into the world of cryptocurrency.
 While many of them will simply be looking to buy small amounts of bitcoin, there’s also a growing market of traders who want to buy large quantities of bitcoin.

-But, if you’ve got a big bank balance and fancy yourself as something of a crypto “whale”, it’s important to be aware that the traditional method of buying digital currency through an exchange may not offer the best value for your money.
+But if you’ve got a big bank balance and fancy yourself as something of a crypto “whale,” it’s important to be aware that the traditional method of buying digital currency through an exchange may not offer the best value for your money.